-Parents are given a copy of the school SEN/D information booklet and signposted to the relevant local authority's information, advice and support services.
+Parents are informed about the Graduated Approach at Bishop King and signposted to the relevant local authority's information, advice and support services.

 Provision for children with SEN who are in receipt of SEN Support at Bishop King is recorded on the SEN register and in more detail on an Individual Support Plan.